“Preemptive Nuclear War”: The Historic Battle for Peace and Democracy. A Third World War Threatens the Future of Humanity

 According to a secret (declassified) document dated September 15, 1945, “the Pentagon had envisaged blowing up the Soviet Union with a coordinated nuclear attack directed against major urban areas.

 All major cities of the Soviet Union were included in the list of 66 “strategic” targets.
-The irony is that this plan was released by the War Department prior to onset of the Cold War.
+The tables below categorize each city in terms of area in square miles and the corresponding number of atomic bombs required to annihilate and kill the inhabitants of selected urban areas.

+Six atomic bombs were to be used to destroy each of the larger cities including Moscow, Leningrad, Tashkent, Kiev, Kharkov, Odessa.

+The Pentagon estimated that a total of 204 atomic bombs would be required to “Wipe the Soviet Union off the Map”.
+The targets for a nuclear attack consisted of sixty-six major cities.

 Access all the documents of the September 15, 1945 Operation

-Note: This article was first published on March 9, 2022, revised and expanded on October 5, 2022